alekitto/logto-helm-chart/README.md

 # Logto helm charts

-This Logto Chart is the best way to operate Grafana OnCall on Kubernetes.
+This Logto Chart is the best way to deploy Logto (https://logto.io/) on Kubernetes.

 ## Usage